Communicating with Anecdotes: A Model of Anecdotal Communication

 The sender might have additional information that cannot be easily shared or fact-checked at low cost.
 For example, the sender's knowledge about the state of the world might be informed by her own detailed research and modeling efforts.
-We model such \textit{side information} by an additional signal.
-Given a distribution $G$ over the reals, the sender has access to a signal $y=\theta+\gamma$ for a noise parameter $\gamma\sim G$.
+We model such side information as an additional signal $y\in \reals \cup \left\{\emptyset\right\}$.
+Given a distribution $G$ over $\reals \cup \left\{\emptyset\right\}$ and $\gamma\sim G$ , the sender has either access to no additional information (if $\gamma=\emptyset$) or to a signal $y=\theta+\gamma$ (if $\gamma \in \reals$).
 Most of our intermediate results hold for general distributions $G$.
-However, we pay special attention to two cases: the {\em foresight} setting where $\gamma=0$ with probability $1$, and the sender has full information about the state of the world; second, the setting with \emph{no foresight}, where $G$ represents a diffuse prior such as $N(0,\infty)$.
-In the latter case, signal $y$ reveals no additional information about $\theta$ to the sender.
-As with $\vec{x}$, we assume $y$ is private knowledge of the sender but that the distribution $G$ is common knowledge.
+However, we pay special attention to two cases: the \textit{ foresight} setting where $\gamma=0$ with probability $1$, and the sender has full information about the state of the world; second, the setting with \textit{no foresight}, where $\gamma=\emptyset$ and the sender has no information beyond the set of anecdotes.
+As with $\vec{x}$, we assume that $y$ is private knowledge of the sender but that the distribution $G$ is common knowledge.
+The sender uses her anecdotes $\vec x$ and side information $y$ to form a posterior belief over the state of the world $\theta$.
+We will denote by $\theta_S(\vec{x},y)$ the posterior mean of $\theta$ given $(\vec{x},y)$.

-\paragraph{Communication} The sender communicates exactly one anecdote in $\vec{x}$ to the receiver influencing the receiver's action.
-While the anecdote is communicated honestly, the sender can cherry-pick from among the set of anecdotes she has access to.
-Note that the sender's side information $y$ cannot be communicated, only an anecdote.
-While our anecdotes can not be manipulated or falsified, they can be selected in a biased manner, as is common in much public discourse.
-Politicians and newspapers by-and-large report facts, or else risk being caught by fact-checkers.
-However, they have editorial control over the selection of those facts and can influence the listener this way.